sanshar/Dice/docs/gettingstarted.rst

-Using SHCI as a stand-alone program
+Using Dice as a stand-alone program
 -----------------------------------
-The SHCI program can be used as a wavefunction solver without interfacing it with other programs (see also the :ref:`interfacing-with-pyscf` section for the use of SHCI as an active space solver in a CASSCF calculation).
+The *Dice* program can be used as a wavefunction solver without interfacing it with other programs (see also the :ref:`interfacing-with-pyscf` section for the use of *Dice* as an active space solver in a CASSCF calculation).

 The program requires a `FCIDUMP` two-body integral file, which can be generated using whatever electronic structure package you prefer.

-An example `input.dat` file is shown below, for more input files see the test directory inside your main SHCI directory.
+An example `input.dat` file is shown below, for more input files see the test directory inside your main *Dice* directory.

 .. code-block:: none